 The numbers are staggering, and the costs involved are just as devastating for crash victims.

-If you’ve been involved in a car accident in Montgomery, Alabama, then you know it’s a scary and confusing time.
+If you’ve been involved in a car accident, then you know it’s a scary and confusing time.
 You may have had to contend with medical appointments, medical bills, insurance companies, auto collision repair companies, the police, and so many other things.
 It’s stressful, expensive, and exhausting.

 You should know that if your car accident was caused by another driver because of his negligence, then you have the right to be compensated and an experienced car accident lawyer can help.